duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_displaying.md

 ## normalize *function* [required depending on template and data]

-This allows you to provide a function which takes an object as input (the object given to `data`) and returns an anonymous object with normalized property names, which are required by any predefined templates.
+This allows you to normalize the `data` object (or array of items) before it is passed on to the template, by adding or modifying properties that are used by your templates.

-This function uses jQuery's `$.extend()` method, so only the missing properties need to be returned in the normalized object, which will then extend the original object that the function is operating on.
+This function uses jQuery's `$.extend()` method, so it will modify your `data` object by adding any returned properties that don't already exist, or simply overwrite the ones that do.

 If you are using a pre-defined template (e.g. **basic_image_item**), it expects that certain properties will be present (e.g `title`, `image`) and so the normalized function should be used to provide those or normalize their values if the already exist in your `api_result`.